This page will help you understand Virginia alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 Often young people want part-time jobs.
 And many of these are in hospitality.
 Some may involve serving or selling alcohol.

-What’s the minimum age for working as a bartender?
+What’s the minimum age to work as a bartender?
 To work as a servers in a venue that sells alcohol to drink on-site?
 And what age to sell alcohol to drink elsewhere?
 Youths have questions.
 So we have facts for them.

 Virginia alcohol laws permit adults of age 18 or older to serve in venues selling alcohol to drink on site.
 It generally requires them to be age 21 or older to work as bartenders.

-Virginia laws do not have any minimum legal age for selling alcohol in a venue for off-site use.
-However, another employee age 21 or older must be present.
+Virginia laws do not have any minimum legal age for selling alcohol in a venue for use elsewhere.
+But another worker age 21 or older must be present.

 A. Selling Alcohol